 Cheese and Beets: Roasted Beet and Radicchio Salad

-See… and you doubted.
+See?
+And you doubted.

 This simple, yet elegant, Brie and Pear Tart recipe holds the perfect balance of sweet and savory.
-It is not exactly a dessert, or an appetizer… it’s both!
+It is not exactly a dessert, or an appetizer… It’s both!

-Serve this as a luxurious first-course, as a main course with a salad, or as a european-style dessert (meaning not super sweet.)
+Serve this Brie and Pear Tart as a luxurious first-course, as a main course with a salad, or as a european-style dessert (meaning not super sweet.)

 Brie and Pear Tart